StoneCypher/todo_redux_to_not/walkthrough/walkthrough_longver.md

 That 71% drop in size doesn't come from nowhere.

+These numbers are for the same app, running on the same data state, making the same DOM layout, offering the same functionality.

+### The Vanilla Way

 The vanilla way ends up with
+  * 87 lines of code,
   * five controls,
   * one class,
   * one class instance, and
   * one library (`React`.)

+### The Redux Way

 The `Redux` way ends up with
+  * 293 lines of code (*3.3x larger*,)
   * eight internal controls,
   * one inherited control (`<Provider>`,)
   * five reducer functions,